Juvenile Indigent Defense Delivery System

 Waiver of Counsel

-A juvenile in Wisconsin may waive his or her right to counsel if he or she is age 15 or older, and the court accepts the waiver after being satisfied that the waiver is knowing and voluntary.
+A young person in Wisconsin may waive their right to counsel if they are 15 years of age or older, “if the court is satisfied that the waiver is knowing and voluntary” and the court accepts the waiver.
 Wis.
-Stat. § 938.23(1m)(a).
-If the court accepts the child’s waiver, the court may not place the juvenile in a secure facility, transfer supervision of the juvenile to the serious juvenile offender program, or transfer the juvenile to adult court jurisdiction.
+Stat. §§ 938.23(1m)(a)(2020); 48.23(1m)(a)(2020).
+If the court accepts the child’s waiver, the court may not place the child in a secure facility, transfer supervision of the child to the serious juvenile offender program, or transfer the child to adult court jurisdiction.
 Wis.
-Stat. § 938.23(1m)(a).
-A youth under the age of 15 may not waive the right to counsel.
-Wis.
-Stat. § 938.23.
+Stat. § 938.23(1m)(a)(2020).

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

 The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
-Wisconsin statutes list three post-disposition proceedings at which youth have a right to counsel.
+Wisconsin statutes include three post-disposition proceedings at which youth have an explicit right to counsel: